Wattful/Advanced-TF2-Trading/behavior.md

 * `iteminfo "EFFECT" "NAME"`: Outputs all information that the bot has for the given item, as a JSONObject.
 Note that both the effect and name must be double quoted for this command to work.
 * `sellprices`: Outputs prices for all of the bot's sell listings.
 * `buyprices`: Outputs prices for all of the bot's buy listings.
+* `prices`: Outputs prices for all of the bot's listings.
 * `botinfo`: Outputs the bot's botInfo.json config file.
 * `botsettings`: Outputs the bot's botSettings.json config file.
 * `functions`: Outputs the bot's functions.json config file.